binkley/homebrewery-files/witch.md

 - **Banishment** <br>
   With a word of dismissal and a cruel bit of salt, you send a creature elsewhere &mdash; far from where it wants to be.

+- **Blight** <br>
+  Destroy plant life or strongly damage a foe.
+  Witches save their folk and are woe to those against.

+- **Confusion** <br>
+  Words twisted, gestures doubled, foes toil with thoughts of trouble.

 - **Spirit of Death** <br>
   A witch knows death as a friend and rival.
 Your spell takes a form of your choosing.